2007 and 2008

 of the room and I get the chance before it goes on, I will fiddle with it.[9]

-After annoyed my family for about a month, it was suggested to me to do some
+After he had annoyed his family for about a month, as he said, "it was suggested to me to do

-work, so I called up Christian and Andrew and we planned to get together and
+some work, so I called up Christian and Andrew and we planned to get together

 sitting, waiting for something to come - protection of some kind, or some kind